openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-typesetting-with-pandoc.md

 ## Editing galleys

 If needed, you can also edit galleys on Janeway.
-This is only available through a direct link by adding '/file-editor/' to the end of your journal homepage webaddress.
+If it is installed on your journal, this is only available through a direct link by adding '/file-editor/' to the end of your journal homepage webaddress.
+If it is not available, contact your system administrator.

 > [!TIP]
 > If your journal is 'examplejournal.com', it is 'examplejournal.com/file-editor'.
 If your journal link looks like 'example.com/journal', it is 'example.com/journal/file-editor'.